cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A project to port CrypTool 1.4.x to Linux using GCC 4.x and Qt 4.x was started outside of the actual CrypTool project by single persons, but unfortunately not finished because lack of time.
-- The libraries from Secude, Miracl, NTL, OpenSSL and GMP/MPIR are available.
+- The libraries from Miracl, NTL, OpenSSL and GMP/MPIR are available.
 - Divide the complete task in meaningful parts:
        - graphical user interface: This is the main task.
        - functionality implemented in pure C/C++: ok